Alianza Islámica

-From the late 1980s to the mid-2000s, Alianza Islámica was the largest and most influential Latino Muslim organization in U.S. history.
-It was co-founded in New York City's fabled Spanish Harlem by three Puerto Rican Muslims - John (Yahya) Figueroa, Ramon (Rahim) Ocasio, and Freddie (Ibrahim) Gonzalez, who all lived within five blocks of each other.
+From the late 1980s to the mid-2000s, Alianza Islámica was the largest and most influential Latino Muslim organization in the United States.
+It was co-founded in New York City's Spanish Harlem by three Puerto Rican Muslims: John (Yahya) Figueroa, Ramon (Rahim) Ocasio, and Freddie (Ibrahim) Gonzalez, who all lived within five blocks of each other.

-Alianza Islamica has become an iconic model for inner-city, grassroots Muslim activism with the new generation of Latino Muslim activists for its emphasis on bringing the message of Islam and Islamic service to the most disadvantaged and broken.
-The two remaining founders, Figueroa and Ocasio, have kept Alianza's message legacy alive through lectures, interviews and articles. most of which are available at the website alianzaislamica.org.

 History

-Figueroa, Ocasio, and Gonzalez all came of age during the tumultuous '60s and early '70s.
-As teenagers, they became associated with the militant Young Lords Party during that organization's heyday in New York City.
+Figueroa, Ocasio, and Gonzalez all came of age during the tumultuous 1960s and early 1970s.
+As teenagers, they became associated with the militant Young Lords during that organization's heyday in New York City.
 Ocasio, Figueroa, and Gonzalez participated in organizations affiliated with the Party.
-That organization stood out for its activism, vigorous social and educational programs, and unwavering support for Puerto Rican independence.

 After ending their association with the YLP, Figueroa and Ocasio briefly joined the Nation of Islam breakaway group The Five-Percent Nation.
-Though short-lived, their exposure to the Nation of Islam, with its strong message of self-reliance and economic independence, was to become a significant influence.

 Between late 1972 and mid-1973, all three of the future founders converted to Islam.
-In 1975, Figueroa, Ocasio, and Gonzalez joined the Islamic Party of North America, a Washington, D.C.-based Muslim organization.
+In 1975, Figueroa, Ocasio, and Gonzalez joined the Islamic Party of North America, a Washington, D.C.–based Muslim organization.
 It was the United States' first constitutionally-based indigenous Islamic organization.
-With a keen emphasis on disciplined, coordinated activism, the Islamic Party expressed Islam through civic engagement and addressed problems of poverty and social and economic injustice.
+With an emphasis on disciplined, coordinated activism, the Islamic Party expressed Islam through civic engagement and addressed problems of poverty and social and economic injustice.

 Ocasio moved to IPNA's Washington headquarters and was eventually elected to that branch's Guidance Council.
 Meanwhile, Figueroa and Gonzalez continued the Party's work in New York.
 Ocasio rejoined Figueroa and Gonzalez in New York City in 1978.
 What followed were years of dawah (Islamic proselytizing) and attempts at organizing, which met with limited success.

-In 1986, the trio collaborated on a successful event at the Museo del Barrio on Fifth Avenue in New York entitled "Reclamado Nuestra Herencia Islamica (Reclaiming Our Islamic Heritage).
-There they met Daniel Ahmad Mena from Florida and Carl Askia Al Amin from Chicago, who, along with Figueroa, Ocasio, and Gonzalez, formed the first iteration of Alianza Islamica.
+In 1986, the trio collaborated on a successful event at the Museo del Barrio on Fifth Avenue in New York entitled "Reclamado Nuestra Herencia Islamica" (Reclaiming Our Islamic Heritage).
+There, they met Daniel Ahmad Mena from Florida and Carl Askia Al Amin from Chicago, who, along with Figueroa, Ocasio, and Gonzalez, formed the first iteration of Alianza Islamica.
 A virtual, three-city partnership, it most notable accomplishment was its eponymous journal, the first bilingual Islamic periodical ever published in the United States.
 Logistical problems, however, led to the organization's dissolution after nearly two years.